se-buw/fm4se-featuremodels/README.md

         feature entertainment is optional and has 0 children electric REQUIRES heating
 ```

+> [!WARNING]
-> Note: Limboole executor is currently avaiable for Windows, Linux and Mac and x86 architecture only.
-If you are using a different architecture (e.g., arm64, M1) or OS (e.g., BSD), you may need to build the limboole executor from source available at [limboole](https://fmv.jku.at/limboole/)
+> Note: Limboole executor is currently avaiable for Windows, Linux and Mac architecture only.
+The Actually Portable Executable (APE) tries to detect your OS and architecture automatically.
+If you have any issues running the limboole executor, change the `LIMBOOLE_EXE` path is [src/main/java/de/buw/fm4se/featuremodels/exec/LimbooleExecutor.java](src/main/java/de/buw/fm4se/featuremodels/exec/LimbooleExecutor.java) to point to the correct limboole binary for your OS and architecture.

 ## Task 1: Feature Model Translation